ConRdav/mythology-quiz/README.md

 - The Quiz results page is responsive on all screen sizes and there were no issues when trying to make it responsive.
 ![Responsiveness Quiz Results](/assets/images/responsive-results.webp)

--This website was tested on a Iphone 11, Ipad Air 2 and  where all aspects of the website were responsive.
+-This website was tested on an Iphone 11, Ipad Air 2 and  where all aspects of the website were responsive.

 ### Validator Testing